bagelwaffle/bagelwaffle/README.md

-# 👋 Hi, I’m Bagel Waffle
+# 👋 Hi!
+I’m Bagel Waffle!
-Learn more about me on [my website!](https://bagelwaffle.com)
+Learn more about me on [my website!](https://bagelwaffle.com) You can also find my contacts there!